 Commingling personal and business funds is never a good idea—and for LLCs, it’s prohibited.
 If you’re caught mixing personal and business finances, you pierce the “corporate veil” that separates your personal assets from your business.
 That’s bad news because if someone sues your real estate LLC or it runs into financial difficulties, you could find your home, savings accounts, vehicles, and other personal belongings at risk of being included as damages.

 7. Know What You Need to Do to Stay Compliant

-Although less complicated than the to maintain a corporation, your real estate LLC will need to take care of some ongoing compliance tasks to stay in good standing with the state.
+Although less complicated than maintaining a corporation, your LLC will need to take care of some ongoing compliance tasks to stay in good standing with the state.
 Make a list and track the due dates, so you don’t slip up and risk losing your status as an LLC.
-If you need assistance in keeping tabs on all that, consider using our free cloud-based business compliance and monitoring tool, CorpNet B.I.Z.
-(Business Information Zone).
+If you need assistance in keeping tabs on all that, consider using our free cloud-based business compliance and monitoring tool, CorpNet’s Compliance Portal.

 And when you’re ready to take the next step, CorpNet is here to help you handle all of your business registration and compliance filings.
 Contact us today to get started.